 The John D. Young Memorial Scholarship was established by the family of John D. Young after his death.
 John D. Young was described as a man who dedicated himself to outstanding public service with a 36 year career in government and over a decade of service to the department of Public Administration in SPA.
-The recipient will be chosen by a committee of faculty members in the Department of Public Administration and Policy.
 Candidates for this award must be first year, full-time students who have a 3.5 cumulative GPA or better.
 They must also provide evidence of leadership ability and a sincere commitment to a career in public service.

 Paul Howard Clarke, Paul Ager Clarke and Isabella Ager Clarke Endowed Scholarship (SPA Graduate Students)

 Established through a bequest from Isabella Ager Clarke to honor her late husband, Paul Howard Clarke, and son, Paul Ager Clarke.
 Awarded to graduate students who demonstrate academic merit in SPA.
 Each member of the Clarke family was a native of Washington, DC.
 The Clarkes have been involved in public arenas for many years, so it was a natural choice for Isabella to decide that a family scholarship to benefit students studying in the School of Public Affairs was a suitable memorial.
 Students must demonstrate an interest in public service.